johndryan/thesis/README.md

 # Algorithmic Collectivism
-## Mediated-me: Hijacking the Persistent, Collocated Self in the Algorithmic Collective
+## Multiplexing the Persistent, Collocated Self in the Algorithmic Collective

 Read the latest version of my thesis paper: